ahmad-PH/Spring98-SuperMario-CA5/README.md

 ## Getting Started

 To play this game, you need to do the typical steps for running any c-based project.
 First, either clone the repository or simply download its ZIP and then extract it.
-Then enter the directory you just downloaded, and then run
+Then, enter the directory you just downloaded, and then run
-Then run
 ```
 make
 ```